On the Learnability of Watermarks for Language Models: Watermarking for open models

-\subsection{Watermarking for open models}
+\section{Watermarking for open models}

-In \S\ref{sec:robust_decoding}, we showed that \wbased watermarking is robust to changes in the decoding algorithm.
+In \S\ref{sec:results}, we showed that \wbased watermarking works under standard decoding algorithms and is robust to changes in decoding parameters.
 This is a necessary first step towards watermarking for open models, where users can run inference themselves.
 They may change the decoding algorithm, and the inference library they use may not enable \decbased watermarking by default or implement it at all.

-Robust watermarking for open models should also ideally be robust to fine-tuning, as users have the ability and desire to fine-tune open models for their own use cases.
-However, Figure \ref{fig:continued-finetuning} shows that \wbased watermarking obtained from watermark distillation is not robust to further fine-tuning on normal, non-watermarked text (see Appendix \ref{app:continued-finetuning-details} for experimental details).
+Robust watermarking for open models should also ideally be robust to fine-tuning, as users have the ability and desire to fine-tune open models.
+Ideally, this fine-tuning should not remove watermarking capabilities, either intentionally or unintentionally.
+However, Figure~\ref{fig:continued-finetuning} shows that \wbased watermarking obtained from watermark distillation is not robust to further fine-tuning on normal, non-watermarked text (see Appendix~\ref{app:continued-finetuning-details} for experimental details).
 We leave addressing this challenge and learning \wbased watermarking that is robust to fine-tuning to future work.

 However, \wbased watermarking also has potential use cases that do not require robustness to further fine-tuning.
 For example, \wbased watermarking could be used for watermarking open models which are unlikely to be fine-tuned further by users, such as RLHF-trained instruction-following chat models.
 In addition, \wbased watermarking simplifies decoding compared to \decbased watermarking, as there is no need for an additional specialized decoding algorithm.
 So, \wbased watermarking can easily be deployed into existing highly optimized infrastructures and inference algorithms, as it just requires loading different model weights.